Welcome to Alnarp and Alnarps Student Union!

-As a member of Alnarps Student Union you have all the same rights as the Swedish student.
+As a member of Alnarps Student Union you have all the same rights as a Swedish student.
 You may consume all the services the Student Union offers, be part of all the fun that the unions committees arrange; maybe you want to go windsurfing, join our choir, play in the orchestra, learn about trees, arrange parties or bake?
-You can also participate in the quarterly all-university student meetings, where you might get the chance to elect your representatives.
+You can also participate in the quarterly union meetings, where you get the chance to elect your representatives.

 When you sign up to become a member of the student union, you agree that you have read and understood the Basic Values of the union.
 You find the document here.

 As a member, you are entitled to rent the student union house for free.
 If you want music equipment, a fee of 500 kr resides.
 To hire the union house please visit Expen/the union office.